chiayolin/chiayolin.github.io/_posts/20160719-generating-a-static-site-using-pelican.md

 ```

 By running `pelican-quickstart`, the script will ask you some questions regarding
-the configuation of your site (this post will assume that you leave the choices
+the configuration of your site (this post will assume that you leave the choices
 as default).
 Answer these questions truthfully XD

 You might also want to initialize the project directory as a Git repository in